Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

     [MeariDeviceActivator sharedInstance].delegate = self;
     [[MeariDeviceActivator sharedInstance] startConfigWiFi:MeariSearchModeAll token:token type:MeariDeviceTokenTypeQRCode nvr:NO timeout:100];

-    In the above proxy method, there will be devices in the local area network
+    Devices in the Lan will be appeared in the proxy method above

     Stop LAN searching for other devices:
     [[MeariDeviceActivator sharedInstance] stopConfigWiFi];

 ```
-## 5.3 Hotspot distribution network (Ap distribution network)
+## 5.3 Hotspot configuration (AP configuration)
 ```
 【Description 】
-     Generate a QR code with WIFI information and network distribution token, and transparently transmit it to the device through the hotspot WIFI.
+     Generate a QR code with WiFi information and configuration token which will be transparently transmitted to the device through the hotspot WiFi.
-      The mobile phone needs to be connected to the hotspot issued by the device, the hotspot prefix is STRN_xxxxxxxxx After the call is successful, the device will make a cuckoo sound, and then enter the blue light flashing state 【Function】
+      The mobile phone needs to be connected to the hotspot issued by the device, the hotspot prefix is STRN_xxxxxxxxx After the call is successful, and the device will enter the stat of blue light flashing quickly 【Function】
      /**
       @param ssid wifi name